 As of March 2023, the City's existing Complete Streets Prioritization Plan (CSPP) is nearly six years old.
 Throughout this time the City's roadway network has changed and residents' priorities have most likely shifted.
 In order to continue making our streets safe and accessible for all travel modes while taking into consideration the community's priorities, a new CSPP is needed.
 The City has contracted with Toole Design to develop this updated plan.

-The City's Sustainable & Equitable Transportation Committee, made up of five Malden residents, Ward 6 City Councillor Stephen Winslow, and Transportation Planner John Alessi, will steer the project as it progresses.
+The City's Sustainable & Equitable Transportation Committee, made up of five Malden residents, Ward 6 City Councillor Stephen Winslow, and Transportation Planner Jack Witthaus, will steer the project as it progresses.
 Community engagement will take place in non-traditional formats.
 These will include pop-events on City streets, virtual office hours, presentations at community group meetings, and other events.
 The purpose is to meet residents where they are in order to receive comprehensive feedback.

 The CSPP is still in the planning stages now.
 More information will be included on this page soon.
 Documents from the previous Complete Streets Prioritization Plan (2017) and City Policy are included here: